Michael Gove: Oxford

-Journalistic career
+Early career

-Gove first found employment on the Peterborough column of The Daily Telegraph, after passing an interview with Max Hastings.
-Struggling to maintain his career in London, he moved back to Aberdeen and became a trainee reporter at The Press and Journal, where he spent several months on strike in the 1989–1990 dispute over union recognition and representation.
+After university, when applying for a job at the Conservative Research Department, Gove was told he was "insufficiently political" and "insufficiently Conservative", so he turned to journalism.
+After passing an interview with editor Max Hastings, Gove briefly worked on The Daily Telegraph's Peterborough column, edited by David Twiston-Davies.
+He reportedly found regular shifts hard to come by and was told by Twiston-Davies that his talent lay "in libel".
+Struggling to make a living in London, he moved back to Aberdeen and became a trainee reporter and court reporter at The Press and Journal, where he spent several months on strike in the 1989–1990 dispute over union recognition and representation.
 From 1990 to 1991, he worked as a reporter for Scottish Television, with a brief interlude at Grampian Television in Aberdeen.

-After moving to national television in 1991, Gove worked for the BBC's On the Record, and the Channel 4 current affairs programme A Stab in the Dark, alongside David Baddiel and Tracey MacLeod.
-In 1994 he began working for the BBC's Today programme.
-In 1995 he was identified by The Guardian as part of a group of "a new breed of 21st-century Tories".
-He broke the news of the 1995 Conservative Party leadership election thanks to his connections with the upper echelons of the party.
+After moving to UK-wide television in 1991, Gove worked for the BBC's On the Record, and the Channel 4 current affairs programme A Stab in the Dark, alongside David Baddiel and Tracey MacLeod.
+In 1994, he began working for the BBC's Today programme.
+In 1995, The Guardian identified Gove as part of "The Group", a circle of young Conservatives sceptical of John Major's leadership and critical of the welfare state and European integration, alongside figures such as Matthew d'Ancona, Paul Goodman, and Dean Godson.
+During Major's 1995 Conservative leadership contest, Gove revealed ahead of rival broadcasters that Welsh Secretary John Redwood would challenge the prime minister, drawing on his contacts within the Conservative Party.